Homelessness among LGBTQ youth in the United States: Explanations for overrepresentation

 Researchers have posed a few core explanations for the overrepresentation of LGBTQ youth in the general United States homeless youth population.
 LGBTQ youth are more likely to be homeless because they run away or are evicted due to family conflict surrounding their sexual orientation or behavior.
 This explanation is supported by a 2011 survey study of a representative Massachusetts high school sample that found that LGBTQ youth were no more likely to be homeless and living with their parents than non-LGBTQ youth.
 Therefore, according to the study's authors, it may not be that LGBTQ youth are more likely to be part of a homeless family, but rather that their higher rate of homelessness is caused by being more likely to be evicted or run away.

 A 2008 study using in-person interviews found that among youth who experienced homelessness for more than six months, lesbian, gay, and bisexual youth were more likely than heterosexual youth to report being verbally or physically harassed by family.
 In addition, LGBTQ youth are more likely to be homeless due to physical or sexual abuse experienced at home.
 In 2013, the Hetrick-Martin Institute showed that among homeless queer girls aged 13–15 in New York City, 50% of them were homeless because they were fleeing familial corrective rape.

 In the background of both these explanations is the fact that, since the family conflicts associated with LGBTQ youth occur relatively late in a youth's development, LGBTQ youth are much less likely to be placed in foster care.
 Those who are placed in a foster home find an unwelcoming or hostile environment.
 A 1994 study on the New York City Child Welfare System reported that 78% of LGBTQ youth were kicked out or ran away from their foster home as a result.
-Many other factors that lead to increased risk of homelessness in adolescents disproportionately affect LGBT youth, such as experiencing conflict at school.
+Many other factors that lead to increased risk of homelessness in adolescents disproportionately affect LGBTQ youth, such as experiencing conflict at school.

 Comparison to heterosexual counterparts

-A large body of research details the differences in experiences between LGBT homeless youth and their heterosexual counterparts.
+A large body of research details the differences in experiences between LGBTQ homeless youth and their heterosexual counterparts.